10 Foods That Might Be Sabotaging Your Weight Loss Goals

 2) Trail Mix

-Remember, while nuts can be a great source of healthy fats and protein, they're also calorically dense, which means a little goes a long way!
+Remember, while nuts can be a great source of healthy fats and protein, but they're also calorically dense, which means a little goes a long way!

 3) Spinach Wraps and Veggie Pastas